Canary-PrintDesign/aslan/content/lawncare.md

   <div class="colInner">
     <h3>Artiﬁcial Turf</h3>
     <p>If you’re looking for the ultimate low-maintenance lawn, artiﬁcial turf may be for you.
-Whether it's allergies or convenience, artifical grass is a popular choice</p>
+Whether it's allergies or convenience, artificial grass is a popular choice</p>
   </div>
 </div>